Jack Charlton: Republic of Ireland

 Charlton was approached by the FAI to manage the Republic of Ireland in December 1985.
+His appointment was controversial in Ireland at the time due to his status as an Englishman.
 His first game in charge was on 26 March 1986 against Wales at Lansdowne Road which ended in a 1–0 defeat.

 In May 1986, Ireland won the Iceland Triangular Tournament at Laugardalsvöllur, in Iceland's capital of Reykjavík, with a 2–1 victory over Iceland and a 1–0 win over Czechoslovakia.
-By this time Charlton had developed his tactics, which were based on the traditional British 4–4–2 system, as opposed to the continental approach of using deep-lying midfielders, as he noted that most of the Ireland international players plied their trade in England.
-Crucially he instructed all members of his team to pressure opposition players and in particular force ball-playing defenders into mistakes.
+By this time, Charlton had developed his tactics, which were based on the traditional British 4–4–2 system, as opposed to the continental approach of using deep-lying midfielders, as he noted that most of the Ireland international players plied their trade in England.
+Crucially, he instructed all members of his team to pressure opposition players and, in particular, force ball-playing defenders into mistakes.

 Euro 1988

-Qualification for Euro 1988 meant winning a group containing Belgium, Bulgaria, Luxembourg and Scotland.
+Qualification for Euro 1988 in West Germany meant winning a group containing Belgium, Bulgaria, Luxembourg and Scotland.
 The campaign opened with Belgium at the Heysel Stadium, and though Ireland contained danger man Nico Claesen, they had to settle for a 2–2 draw after conceding twice from corner-kicks; Frank Stapleton and Liam Brady scored the goals for Ireland.
 They then dominated Scotland at Lansdowne Road, but failed to find the net and instead drew 0–0.
 In the return fixture at Hampden Park Mark Lawrenson scored an early goal and another clean sheet won the Irish their first win of qualification.
 The campaign faltered with a 2–1 loss in Bulgaria, though Charlton was furious with referee Carlos Silva Valente as he felt that both of Lachezar Tanev's goals should not have counted as Nasko Sirakov allegedly pushed Mick McCarthy in the build-up to the first and he felt that Sirakov was outside the penalty box when he was fouled by Kevin Moran – Valente instead gave a penalty.
 They picked up another point after a 0–0 draw with Belgium in Dublin.
-Despite not particularly impressing, Ireland then picked up six points with two victories over Luxembourg.
-They ended the campaign with a 2–0 home win over Bulgaria, Paul McGrath and Kevin Moran the scorers, though Liam Brady (an ever-present in qualification) picked up a two match suspension after lashing out late in the game after being repeatedly kicked by Bulgarian midfielder Ayan Sadakov.
+Despite not particularly impressing, Ireland then picked up four points with two victories over Luxembourg.
+They ended the campaign with a 2–0 home win over Bulgaria, Paul McGrath and Kevin Moran the scorers, though Liam Brady (an ever-present in qualification) picked up a two-match suspension after lashing out late in the game after being repeatedly kicked by Bulgarian midfielder Ayan Sadakov.
 Despite the victory the Irish had to rely on a favour from the Scots in order to qualify, who duly obliged with a 1–0 victory, courtesy of Gary Mackay – a substitute earning his first cap – in Sofia to keep Bulgaria one point behind Ireland in the table.